 Battery & Pod Lifespan

 The battery on this device, I’ve got to say is a bit mindblowing!
-I know that sounds a bit extreme but ill explain.
-The battery capacity of the kit is only 1000mAh which we know there are bigger capacities in other devices however what I will say is after personally using this device for the best part of a month, I’ve only really had to charge it once every two days.
+I know that sounds a bit extreme but I’ll explain.
+The battery capacity of the kit is only 1000mAh which we know isn’t huge, however after using this device for the best part of a month, I’ve only really had to charge it once every two days.

-I think this is down to the resistance of the pods itself since they are only 1.2ohm and at the maximum would use 12w, I think that the battery would not need a lot of power to make the coil work.
+I think this is down to the resistance of the pods since they are only 1.2ohm and don’t draw out tonnes of power from the device.
 This makes this a major pro in my opinion and that’s not to mention that the pods tend to last around 3 weeks in my experience.

 Overall I think this truly is the best starter kit for anyone looking to quit smoking and start vaping.
-As I said with my concerns for this kit are quite minor as the kit works the way it is supposed to work, to replicate the feeling of smoking which it does extremely well with the breath activated draw and the airflow is great for this as well.
+As I said with my concerns for this kit are quite minor as the kit works the way it is supposed to work, to replicate the feeling of smoking which it does extremely well with the breath activated draw.

 The Joyetech eGo Pod Kit in blue.

-For the price of this kit, we’ve got them on sale for £19.99 which is great value for the kit. if you are interested, check out the eGo Pod now!
+For the price of this kit, we’ve got them on sale for £19.99 which is fantastic value for the kit.
+If you are interested, check out the eGo Pod now!

 Once again thanks for checking out the review and I hope you found this post to be helpful.